 Types of Radiation Therapy

 In its most common form, radiation therapy uses an external beam of gamma radiation generated by a linear accelerator.
 Less commonly, electron or proton beam radiation is used.
-Proton beam radiation, which can be focused on a very specific area, effectively treats certain cancers in areas in which damage to normal tissue is a particular concern, such as the eye, brain, or spinal cord.
+Proton beam radiation, which can be focused on a very specific area, effectively treats certain cancers in areas in which damage to normal tissue is a particular concern, such as the eyes, brain, or spinal cord.
 All types of external beam radiation are focused on the particular area or organ of the body that contains the cancer.
 To avoid overexposing normal tissue, several beam paths are used and surrounding tissues are shielded as much as possible.
-New technologies of focusing external beam radiation, called intensity modulated radiation therapy (IMRT), help protect surrounding tissues and allow a higher dose of radiation to be delivered to cancer cells.

 External beam radiation therapy is given as a series of equally divided doses over a prolonged period of time.
 This method increases the lethal effects of the radiation on cancer cells while decreasing the toxic effects on normal cells.
 Toxic effects are decreased because normal cells can repair themselves quickly between doses while cancer cells cannot.
 Typically, a person receives daily doses of radiation over a period of 6 to 8 weeks.
 To ensure that the same area is treated each time, the person is precisely positioned using foam casts or other devices.